-This class covers a large amount of material and it is crucial for students to keep up with the reading and study regularly.
+This class covers a large amount of material and it is crucial to read and study regularly.
 The MOST IMPORTANT study habits are 1) read the material when it is assigned, 2) read and study the text before and after hearing the lectures on those topics, and 3) study and test yourself in-depth on the days before each exam.